Linuxgurus/k8s_tf/readme.md

    using certs typically have to be deleted so that a new pod can come up with the new certs

-## Deployments

-1. The Registry and Jenkins stacks rely on ReadWwriteOnce volumes from openebs. old deployment has a , because the This prevents deployment rollovers, because the new deployment can't get the volume being held by the old deployment.
-So far, I am dealing with that with "kubectl delete deployment xxxxx; tf apply"

 ## Jenkins

 1. Jenkins has a new  Configuration as Code that happily blows away any manual changes to the Jenkins stack.
 I'm still trying to figure out how to deal with that properly in a  tf+helm world.

-2.